Xilinx/Embedded-Design-Tutorials/docs/Design_Tutorials/MPSoC_Graphic_Subsystem/README.md

  addition to this, you will use the same wizard to include the X Window System libraries.

-1. Open the PetaLinux rootfs Configuration wizard:
+1. Open the PetaLinux RootFS Configuration wizard:

     `$ petalinux-config -c rootfs`